 He stood back and waited for her to thank him profusely and exclaim her excitement over her new pet.
 Instead, Lily merely stared at the small animal in her lap with a shocked expression.

-"You got me a cat," she finally said slowly.
+"You bought me a cat," she finally said, her voice filled with wonder.

-James nodded happily, proud of himself for finding such a great gift.
+James nodded happily, proud of himself for finding such a brilliant gift.
 "He seems to respond best to the name Edgar.
 You can blame Sirius for that one, but it's grown on me.
-And I think it kind of suits the cat."
+And I think it kind of suits him."

 "Did I miss something?"
 James asked, scratching the back of his neck.
 "What's so funny?"